marcosfantonio/simplesandals/README.md

 > i did the code and he made and animated some of the sprites.

 For the characters, we used and modified some of [Luiz Melo](https://luizmelo.itch.io) sprites.
+All the other sprites were made by us.

 I Still plan to remake and upgrade the game using Java in the next period.